When most people think of calling it quits on a career, they immediately think of a move to Florida.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Miami don’t mind us spreading the word.

-Here are our top ten places in the Sooner State to retire for 2018:
+Here are our top ten places in the Sooner State to retire for 2019:

-How We Determined The Best Places To Retire In the Sooner State
+How We Determined The Best Places To Retire In the Sooner State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 37 places from across the state.

 - Low cost of living as measured by rent